fjrn-cinvestav/tt04-submission-rsdeco/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

+# TinyTapeout4 Project: RS Decodifier
+This repo is for the 12 bit reservation station module.

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!